Modern RFID labels these days often are referring specifically designed and manufactured RFID adhesive-backed tags or stickers.

 RFID Label Size

 One distinguishing RFID tag descriptor is the size.
-The size of active RFID tags vary in size because of their use, but are usually much larger than passive RFID tags since they carry batteries.
-To denote size, many RFID tags bear such names as dust/powder (called so because of the size of the chip), micro, mini, standard (although standard could designate more than size) tags.
+The size of active RFID tags vary because of their use, but are usually much larger than passive RFID tags since they carry batteries.
+To denote size, many RFID tags bear such names as dust/powder (called so because of the size of the chip), micro, mini and standard (although standard could designate more than size) tags.

 The size often has some relationship to how far a radio wave can travel from the antenna.
 A rule of thumb often cited is “the larger the tag, the further the read”; this, however, does not always hold true depending on environmental factors and other variables.